 That’s not a very analytical description, but this impressionistic marvel defies conventional analysis.
 Restrained in dynamics, only a very few bars request f or ff for a surging climax, after which all subsides.
 While studying this piece with Roy Shepherd, who studied it with Cortot, there were certain arpeggiated octaves towards the end which I was told to arpeggiate down rather than up, and one chord was given an added note which I was assured had been sanctioned by the composer…

-The second Image, Hommage à Rameau, borrows a melody from Rameau’s opera, Castor et Pollux.
+The second Image, Hommage à Rameau, was possibly inspired by Rameau’s opera, Castor et Pollux.
 A modern revival of the first two acts was performed in Paris in 1903; Debussy was in the audience, and wrote a review.
 He was also one of the editors for Rameau’s complete works, published by Durand.

 Lent et Grave, dans le style d’une Sarabande mais sans rigueur, the opening modal melody turns back the aural clock.
 Triplets give flow, double dotted quavers give a rhythmic edge, and changing metres gently wrong-foot this non-diatonic Sarabande, with three low G sharps signalling the end of the first section.